realdecoy/frontier/packages/frontier-plugins/plugin-qa/template/mobile-project-template/README.md

 Boilerplate for a mobile automation project using WebDriverIO v7, Appium and BrowserStack

+An example page object and test spec is provided to show the expected structure for these files.
+You may delete this file once you are more comfortable writing test automation.

+You can always check out [this link](https://github.com/webdriverio/awesome-webdriverio) for more help with test automation using WebDriverIO.

 ## NB

 Ensure you make a .env file in the root of the project, with the contents